pammacdotnet/TypstPaper/paper.typ

   / `metadata`: function enables embedding arbitrary values without producing visible content, which can later be retrieved using `query`.
 This is particularly useful for storing and accessing auxiliary information that informs document behavior or content generation.
 ]

+#let tinymist-url = github-url("Myriad-Dreamin/tinymist")
+#let Tinymist = link(tinymist-url)[Tinymist]

 == Integrated development environments <sec:ide>
 Typst integrates seamlessly with existing integrated development environments, such as Visual Studio Code (@fig:vscode).
-For instance, extensions like Tinymist#footnote[https://github.com/Myriad-Dreamin/tinymist], provide a comprehensive environment for Typst document creation.
+For instance, extensions like #Tinymist#footnote(link(tinymist-url)), provide a comprehensive environment for Typst document creation.
 Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
 Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within VS Code.
 These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting. // Mention Neovim etc.

 #figure(
   // Update image: